Toward Efficient and Robust Behavior Models for Multi-Agent Driving Simulation: Experiments

 \textbf{\emph{Training Details}}: All models are trained using the AdamW optimizer \cite{loshchilov2017adamw} with a batch size of $1024$.
 Learning rates are set to $0.0002$ for the policy model and $0.0001$ for the discriminator, both decayed by a factor of $10$ during the final \SI{30}{\%} of training.
 For \gls{rl}, we use advantage normalization.
-The models are trained for \num{10000} epochs with a discount factor $\gamma = 0.95$, \gls{gae} parameter $\lambda = 0.95$, and target rewards $\tilde{r}_\mathrm{target}=19$ and $\tilde{r}_\mathrm{target}=11$ for INTERACTION and DeepScenario, respectively.
-For the policy model, the observation radius is set to $\SI{50}{m}$.
+The models are trained for \num{10000} epochs with a discount factor $\gamma = 0.95$, \gls{gae} parameter $\lambda = 0.95$, and target rewards $\tilde{r}_\mathrm{target}=33$ and $\tilde{r}_\mathrm{target}=9$ for INTERACTION and DeepScenario, respectively.
+For the policy, the observation radius is set to $\SI{50}{m}$.
 Since the number of observed instances grows quadratically with the observation range, we reduce the discriminator's observation radius to $\SI{30}{m}$, allowing it to focus primarily on the target agent and its direct surroundings.

 In each epoch, scenarios with approximately \num{880} agents are sampled from the training set.
-Validation scenarios contain roughly \num{1650} agents, while test scenarios feature \num{5063} and \num{19410} agents for INTERACTION and DeepScenario, respectively.
+Validation scenarios contain roughly \num{1650} agents, while test scenarios feature \num{5109} and \num{19632} agents for INTERACTION and DeepScenario, respectively.
 Agents are uniformly distributed across locations.
 Each scenario is simulated for \SI{10}{s} at \SI{5}{Hz}.
-For final evaluation, we select the model with the lowest \gls{rmse}, normalized by $(1 - \text{Off-Track Rate} - \text{Collision Rate})$, on the validation set, thus balancing prediction accuracy and robustness.
+For final evaluation, we select the model that achieves the lowest aggregated score

+\ie the root mean squared final displacement error normalized by $(1 - \text{Off-Track Rate} - \text{Collision Rate})$.
+To ensure numerical stability, we set $\epsilon = 10^{-6}$.
+The \gls{fde} is the Euclidean distance to the ground truth agent at the final simulation step.
+This score balances positional accuracy and robustness.
+During evaluation, terminated vehicles are not removed from simulation.

-For our proposed model, we use $3$ Perceiver layers with a hidden dimension of $128$.
-We also evaluate a more compact variant with a single Perceiver layer and hidden dimension $64$, denoted \textit{Ours (small)}.
+We use three Perceiver layers and a hidden dimension of $128$.
+Additionally, we evaluate a smaller variant with one Perceiver layer and a hidden dimension of $64$, denoted \textit{Ours (small)}.
 All baseline models use a hidden dimension of $128$.